-Over the past five years, Project Simple Shelter has been supplying children’s organizations in Mazatlán, Mexico with free instruments for music programs.
+Over the past five years, Project Simple Shelter has been supplying children’s organizations in Mazatlán, Mexico and Denpasar, Indonesia with free instruments for music programs.
 This includes orphanages, family centers, and private lessons for children in the most impoverished areas.

 Project Simple Shelter’s current passion is to provide music therapy recording sessions for at-risk teens and children facing hardships and challenges.
 This passion will be focused on developing nations around the world but will also include the needs of children in youth programs in both Canada and the USA.
 These recording sessions can be turned into music videos that can be viewed and shared for years to come.

 All videos are shot, recorded, mixed, and edited free of charge for the sole purpose of raising the joy, passion, and self-esteem of the kids in each video.